Uranium mining by country: Gabon

 In Gabon, mining used to occur in Oklo, but the deposits are reported to be exhausted.
 In 1972, remains of a natural nuclear fission reactor were found at the Oklo deposits.

 Malawi

 Uranium is produced at Kayelekera mine near Karonga.
-The mine owned and operated by Australian company, Paladin Energy.
+The mine is owned and operated by Australian company, Paladin Energy.
 As of 2014, the mine is under 'care and maintenance' due to weak uranium prices.

 Namibia

 Namibia produces uranium from three of the world's largest open pit uranium mines.
 The China National Nuclear Corporation-owned Rössing mine produced 2478 t of U3O8 in 2018.
 The China General Nuclear Power Group-owned Husab Mine produced 3571 t of U3O8 in 2018.

 The Langer Heinrich calcrete uranium deposit was discovered in 1973 and an open pit mine officially opened in 2007, producing until 2018, when the Paladin Energy-China National Nuclear Corporation joint venture was placed on care and maintenance, due to a sustained low uranium price.
 Production in 2017 was 1882 t of U3O8.